 The officers started talking in English to the group “stop, police, don’t move” and ordered them to get “one by one into the car”.
 Before entering the police van, the officers took the phone from the respondent, the other man, and the family.
 Inside the police van, the respondent describes that they realized a smell that reminded them of chili in the air, which made them cry and difficult to breathe.
 This could have possibly been due to a previous usage of pepper spray in the back of the van, but can’t be validated.

-After around 20 minutes, the van stopped by the Croatian-Serbian border, telling the transit group to leave Croatia and “Go”.
+After what felt like around 20 minutes, the van stopped by the Croatian-Serbian border, telling the transit group to leave Croatia and “Go”.
 The officers only handed back the phone to the respondent.
 The respondent said this was due to the fact that his phone was turned off and the family had GPS activated on their phones.